adamlash/usd-import-export-for-dtb/README.md

 With the following steps, we will extract any relevant metadata embeded within the 3D file, from here we will run the notebook to extract the data, so we can use it within our Digital Twin.

 ## Notebook Setup
-1. Open the 'USD Import for DTB' notebook from your Workspace
+1. Open the 'USDforDTB' notebook from your Workspace
 2. On the left, click 'Add Data Items' and select' Existing Data Sources'
     * Tick the Lakehouse you created from the previous steps.
     * Tick the dtdm (digital twin data model) lakehouse, it will be named {DigitalTwinName}dtdm in the same Workspace.